 -

-The main reference article for preCICE is preCICE - A Fully Parallel Library for Multi-Physics Surface Coupling.
+The original reference article for preCICE is preCICE - A Fully Parallel Library for Multi-Physics Surface Coupling.
 This may not be the best introduction for new users because of its condensed form.
-A very good first reading is the dissertations of the core preCICE developers.

 -